kaspernj/stripe_model_callbacks/README.md

 ## Usage

+### Queries with ActiveRecord

-To see a list of transfers for example, you do something like this as you would with any given model:
+To see a list of transfers, you can do something like this, as you would with any given model:

 ```ruby
 StripeTransfer.where("stripe_transfers.created > ?", Time.zone.now.beginning_of_month)